sensedeep/onetable-migrate/README.md

 The library may be used by services to apply and control migrations to OneTable DynamodDB tables either locally or remotely.

-The OneTable migration library was used in production by the [SenseDeep Serverless Troubleshooter](https://www.sensedeep.com/) for all DynamoDB access for a year before it was published as an NPM module.
+The OneTable migration library was used in production by the [SenseDeep Serverless Developer Studio](https://www.sensedeep.com/) for all DynamoDB access for a year before it was published as an NPM module.

 Use the [OneTable CLI](https://github.com/sensedeep/onetable-cli) which relies on this library if you want command control of migrations.
 The CLI can operate locally or remotely if this library is hosted via Lambda.

+Use the [OneTable Controller](https://github.com/sensedeep/onetable-controller) sample which provides a server side sample hosting of this library for executing migrations in the cloud.

+Use the [SenseDeep DynamoDB Developer Studio](https://www.sensedeep.com) which provides a complete DynamoDB developer environment with a powerful data browser, single-table designer, provisioning planner, table metrics and control of database migrations.

 ## OneTable Migration Features